The 48 Laws of Power

-The 48 Laws of Power (1998) is a non-fiction book by American author Robert Greene.
-The book is a New York Times bestseller, selling over 1.2 million copies in the United States; it is popular with prison inmates and celebrities.
+The 48 Laws of Power (1999) is a self-help book by American author Robert Greene.
+The book is a New York Times bestseller, selling over 1.2 million copies in the United States.

 Background

 Greene initially formulated some of the ideas in The 48 Laws of Power while working as a writer in Hollywood and concluding that today's power elite shared similar traits with powerful figures throughout history.
 In 1995, Greene worked as a writer at Fabrica, an art and media school, and met a book packager named Joost Elffers.
 Greene pitched a book about power to Elffers and six months later, Elffers requested that Greene write a treatment.

-Although Greene was quite unhappy in his job, he was comfortable and saw the time needed to write a proper book proposal as too risky.
-However, at the time Greene was rereading his favorite biography about Julius Caesar and took inspiration from Caesar's decision to cross the Rubicon River and fight Pompey, thus inciting the Great Roman Civil War.
+Although Greene was quite unhappy in his job, he was comfortable and thought that writing a proper book proposal was too risky in his situation.
+However, at the time Greene was rereading his favorite biography about Julius Caesar and took inspiration from Caesar's decision to cross the Rubicon River and fight Pompey, thus inciting Caesar's civil war.
 Greene wrote the treatment, which would later become The 48 Laws of Power.
 He would note this as the turning point of his life.

 Reception

+Popularity

 The 48 Laws of Power has sold over 1.2 million copies in the United States and has been translated into 24 languages.
-Fast Company called the book a "mega cult classic", and The Los Angeles Times noted that The 48 Laws of Power turned Greene into a "cult hero with the hip-hop set, Hollywood elite and prison inmates alike".
+Fast Company called the book a "mega cult classic", and the Los Angeles Times noted that The 48 Laws of Power turned Greene into a "cult hero with the hip-hop set, Hollywood elite and prison inmates alike".